-Section 1 of 8 I. Enforcement and Compliance Division Title VI Quarterly Report • If additional space is needed for any question(s) please send attachment(s) to civilrightsoffice@az In compliance with ADOT's Title VI Nondiscrimination Implementation plan for the Federal Motor C Administration a quarterly report is required to be submitted by the designated for each program ar program area is required to ensure that ADOT's respective areas, programs, and subrecipients com VI regulations and assurances, collect and analyze demographic data of participants/beneficiaries and meet the objectives of the Title VI Plan.
-Data collected will be used to create ADOT's Annual Go Accomplishment report to meet federal and state reporting requirements. arrier Safety ea.
-Each ply with Titl of program le I. Division/Program Area Information Enforcement Services Bureau Office of Inspector General Port and Commercial Locations Provide the following information: Unit/port of entry, Title VI Liaison, official title, date submitted, mailing address, phone number, fax number, and email address.
-Long answer text , ŧ
+Section 1 of 7 Motor Vehicle Division Title VI Quarterly Report If additional space is needed for any question(s) please send attachment(s) to civilrightsoffice@azdot.gov .
+Please complete all sections of the report.
+In compliance with ADOT's Title VI Nondiscrimination Implementation plan for the Federal Motor Carrier Safety Administration (FMCSA) a quarterly report is required to be submitted by the designated program area.
+Each program area is required to ensure that ADOT's respective areas, programs, and subrecipients comply with Title VI regulations and assurances, collect and analyze demographic data of participants/beneficiaries of programs, and meet the objectives of the Title VI Plan.
+Data collected will be used to create ADOT's Annual Goals and Accomplishment report to meet federal and state reporting requirements.
+This form is automatically collecting emails from all respondents.
+Change settings Provide the following information: Division/Program Area, Title VI Liaison, Official Title, Date Submitted, Mailing Address, Phone Number, Fax Number, and Email Address.
+Long answer text After section 1 Continue to next section Section 2 of 7 Dissemination of Title VI Information Description (optional) Are current copies of ADOT's Nondiscrimination Notices available and accessible to your division/office and any off site location?
+If so, please briefly explain where they are located: Long answer text Do you need any Nondiscrimination Notices or brochures? ○ Yes ○ No